This article applies to: Admins

 Is there a difference between SCORM 2004 and SCORM 1.2?

 SCORM 2004 is newer and more robust than the aging SCORM 1.2 standard.
-The main difference you'll see in Rise is that SCORM 2004 provides full question and answer text in question-level reports while SCORM 1.2 truncates text.
+SCORM 2004 provides full question and answer text in question-level reports while SCORM 1.2 truncates text.
+However, SCORM 2004 doesn't support passing grade scores.
+This value doesn't display for imported SCORM 2004 courses.